pynashorg/pynashorg.github.com/_posts/2013-02-19-English-playground.md

 [View the whole script, with brief comments.](https://gist.github.com/jorendorff/4987754)

-Next week, I&rsqou;ll take a look inside the `difflib` module.
+Next week, I&rsquo;ll take a look inside the `difflib` module.
 See you then.